yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the DMS 'Create' blade.](Images/Exercise2/create-dms.png)

 > **Note:** Creating a new migration service can take around 20 minutes.
 You can continue to the next task without waiting for the operation to complete.
-We will not use the Database Migration Service until task 5.
+You will not use the Database Migration Service until task 5.

 #### Task summary <!-- omit in toc -->